1888 Río de la Plata earthquake

-The 1888 Río de la Plata earthquake occurred on 5 June measuring 5.5 on the Richter magnitude scale, and shook the upper Río de la Plata at 3:20 UTC-3.
+The 1888 Río de la Plata earthquake occurred on 5 June measuring 5.5 on the Richter scale, and shook the upper Río de la Plata at 3:20 UTC-3.
 The epicentre was located 15 km southwest of Colonia del Sacramento (Uruguay) and 42 km east of Buenos Aires (Argentina), with a hypocentre at a depth of 30 km.

 Newspaper articles

 On 5 June 1888, the Montevideo journal La Tribuna Popular reported the earthquake and its effects: The houses' woodwork creaked loudly, lamps swung, furniture moved and paintings fell off walls.
 Glassware objects broke and porcelain could be seen jolting out of cupboards.
 Astonished at the strong earthquake, inhabitants have had a sleepless night...